 Why is Welcoming New Volunteers Important?

-If you remember the first day of school as a new student, it can feel stressful and uncomfortable as the new person in class.
-You can minimize this feeling of fear for your new volunteers by staying organized and by creating a warm and friendly environment where they quickly feel confident and comfortable.
+If you remember your first day of school as a new student, you probably remember everything feeling a bit stressful and uncertain.
+You can minimize this feeling of fear for your new volunteers by staying organized and by creating a warm and friendly environment where each newcomer quickly feels comfortable.

-Volunteers can be very loyal if they feel included and appreciated.
-Let’s talk about some ways you can help ease the transition for new volunteers at your organization!
+Volunteers can become very loyal as a result of feeling included and appreciated, so let’s talk about some ways you can help ease the transition for new volunteers at your organization!

 Checklist For Successful Volunteer Onboarding: Before, During & After Arrival

-There are 3 phases of volunteer onboarding for your nonprofit: before, during, and after the volunteering commitment.
+There are 3 phases of volunteer onboarding for your nonprofit: before, during, and after the volunteering commitment period.

 To illustrate this, we will take a look at how Springly welcomes new team members!
 Maybe it’ll inspire you to use some of our methods and it may even guide you towards a new way of thinking.

 Before the Volunteer Arrives